-Building up customers’ motivation is really key, because what we want to do here is to ensure that we’re making the most of this opportunity.
-This motivation means that we have to engage them and reducing all the barriers of conversion.
+Building up customers’ motivation is really key because we want to ensure that we’re making the most of an opportunity.
+This motivation means that we have to engage the customer and reduce all the barriers of conversion.
 The more we can engage, the more we can be compelling and sell to them.

-This is the reduction to the barriers of conversion.
-This is making the journey on your e-commerce site as easy as possible and frictionless.
+Reduce barriers to conversion.
+Make the journey on your e-commerce site as easy as possible.

-This is asking for the conversion at the right time: using the right copy, using the right call to action, etc.
+Ask for the conversion at the right time, using the right copy, using the right call to action, etc.

 4 Different Personality Patterns